bduggan/raku-jupyter-kernel/README.md

    * set `highlighting_style` to `vim`.
 This avoids having dark blue on a black background in the console client.

-### Logging
-By default a log file `jupyter.log` will be written in the current directory.
-An option `--logfile=XXX` argument can be added to the server configuration file to change this.

 ### Running
 Start the web UI with: